Background texture image

 Does your front-line phone staff understand your organization’s brand identity and what’s required of them to perpetuate that identity?

-Is the in-queue / On Hold Marketing content you’re utilizing engaging and beneficial to callers?
+Is the in-queue / On Hold Marketing content you’re using engaging and beneficial to callers?

 After addressing those questions, you may decide to develop an audio brand standards guide.
 It might take the same format as the guide you use to define the visual components of your brand.

-People who call your company are already in a frame of mind to engage with you – whether that means buying something or asking questions – and they are essentially a captive audience.
-Take advantage of that opportunity to create an exceptional experience for them and reinforce your organization’s value to them.
+People who call your company are already in a frame of mind to engage with you – whether that means making a purchase or asking questions – so, they’re essentially a captive audience.
+Take advantage of that opportunity to create an exceptional experience for them by reinforcing your organization’s value to them.